Facing the Challenges of Poverty Head On

 Milton Hershey School Poverty Talks

-Since 1909, Milton Hershey School has played a critical role in helping low-income students break the cycle of poverty and lead healthy, fulfilling, and productive lives.
-As an educational leader, MHS has supported the successful growth of children for more than 110 years at no cost to their families.
+Since 1909, Milton Hershey School has played a critical role in helping qualifying students break the cycle of poverty and lead healthy, fulfilling, and productive lives.
+As an educational leader, MHS has supported the successful growth of children for more than 110 years with all costs covered.

-Relive our four-part livestream series focused on the childhood poverty crisis in the United States.
+Watch our award-winning four-part livestream series focused on the childhood poverty crisis in the United States.
 Learn how MHS and its thought leaders are facing the challenges of poverty head on.

-In this series, Lisa Scullin, MHS Vice President of Communications, was joined by MHS thought leaders to discuss how our mission helps to break the cycle of poverty by educating and nurturing children from low-income families.
-Relive the Poverty Talks discussions.
+In this award-winning thought leadership series, Lisa Scullin, MHS Vice President of Communications, was joined by MHS staff to discuss how our mission helps educate and nurture children from qualifying families.
+Watch the Poverty Talks expert panel discussions.

-At MHS, we believe that the best way to help students from poverty reach their fullest potential is with a whole child approach to education that acknowledges and addresses the specific challenges children from low-income families face, both inside and outside the classroom.
+At MHS, we believe that the best way to help qualifying students reach their fullest potential is with a whole child approach to education that acknowledges and addresses the specific challenges children face, both inside and outside the classroom.

-This whole child approach to education is more critical now than ever before, especially as the pandemic has disproportionately affected low-income families and widened the education gap.
+This whole child approach to education is more critical now than ever before, especially as the pandemic has disproportionately affected qualifying families and widened the education gap.

 Adverse Childhood Experiences